yingweiwo

 Additional Infomation

-For the treatment of edema associated with congestive heart failure, hepatic and renal disease including the nephrotic syndrome.
+For the treatment of edema associated with congestive heart failure, liver and kidney disease (including nephrotic syndrome).

 FDA Label